jpmckinney/information_request_summaries_and_responses/README.md

     ruby bc_scraper.rb

-[openinfo.bc.ca](http://www.openinfo.gov.bc.ca) sometimes redirects to another page then back to the original page which then returns 200.
-However, the cache has already stored a 302 response for the original page; the script therefore reaches a redirect limit.
-If a `FaradayMiddleware::RedirectLimitReached` error occurs, it is simplest to move the `_cache` directory.
+[openinfo.bc.ca](http://www.openinfo.gov.bc.ca) sometimes redirects to another page then back to the original page which then returns HTTP 200.
+However, the cache has already stored a HTTP 302 response for the original page; the script therefore reaches a redirect limit.
+If a `FaradayMiddleware::RedirectLimitReached` error occurs, it is simplest to temporarily move the `_cache` directory.
 To avoid losing time due to a late error, it is best to scrape and import one month at a time.

     for month in {7..12}; do echo 2011-$month; ruby bc_scraper.rb -q -- date 2011-$month; done
     for year in {2012..2014}; do for month in {1..12}; do echo $year-$month; ruby bc_scraper.rb -q -- date $year-$month; done; done